flyIchtus/MetScore/README.md

 ### Real, fake, observations
 The code expects the existence of 3 sources of data (Datasets objects):

-- *real* designates the outputs of a physics-based NWP system, serving as a baseline or reference
+- __real__ designates the outputs of a physics-based NWP system, serving as a baseline or reference
-- *fake* designates the outputs of a data-driven emulator "faking" the NWP system (typically as expected in a GAN).
+- __fake__ designates the outputs of a data-driven emulator "faking" the NWP system (typically as expected in a GAN).
-- *observations* designs "ground truth", against which both datasets above are evaluated
+- __observations__ designates "ground truth", against which both datasets above are evaluated

 Therefore it is necessary to provide all 3 objects in the config file.
-However, depending on the chosen metrics, the corresponding data may not be
+However, depending on the chosen metrics, the corresponding data may not be used during scoring computation.

 ### Metrics : Batched and non-batched, distance and standalone

+__Batched metrics__ apply to fixed, given situations, e.g. identified by a date/leadtime timestamp.
+Therefore they apply to batches of the full dataset, hence their name.
+CRPS is a good example, as it compares one ensemble to one observation on a given date/leadtime.
+__Non-batched metrics__ apply to "global" datasets, seen as "climatological" distributions.
+The ordering of the data samples or batches does not count.
+Global bias, power spectra, wasserstein distances are such metrics.
+These metrics usually are not computed "per-timestamp".

+__Standalone metrics__ require a single source of data to be computed, they do not *compare* two sources of data.
+__Distance metrics__ are just the opposite.
+E.g : power spectra or ensemble variance are standalone metrics, wasserstein distances or CRPS are distance metrics; CRPS is a distance metric.

+As you can spot in the above examples, the "batched/non-batched" and "distance/standalone" distinctions are uncorrelated.

 ## MetScore runtime tricks